mdomagk/personal-website/content/event/AKNRW2023/index.md

 location: Schmalkalden, Germany

-summary: Speaker for the meeting of the AK Netzrückwirkungen
+summary: Speaker at the AK Netzrückwirkungen meeting

 abstract: Presenting methods and approaches to forecast long-term measurements of Power Quality parameters.